 With my recent booking of 9 business class flights on only $325 came access to business lounges all over the world.
 First up on this tour was a quick stopover in my old hometown where I took a peek inside the Edmonton Maple Leaf Lounge.
 Here’s how it looks:

-For this stopover I went inside the Edmonton Maple Leaf Lounge located in the Domestic/International departures area of the South Terminal.
+For this stopover, I went inside the Edmonton Maple Leaf Lounge located in the Domestic/International departures area next to the Plaza Premium lounge.
 You can only get inside the Edmonton Maple Leaf Lounge airside and it is not available for flights heading to the USA.

 Of all the business class lounges I have been in, this is one of the smallest.
 Perhaps because Edmonton is a small market or because you can’t get inside the Edmonton Maple Leaf Lounge if you are flying to the states.
 Either way, the amenities here are limited.
 Highlights include dedicated lounge Internet access, newspapers and magazines, cozy chairs, and a business center.